When you’re just starting out, you’ll be easily overwhelmed by all the blogging things you think you should be doing.

 Making pins that appeal to humans

-Have vertical pins (standard size is 600 x 900 pixels, but you can go up to 1260 in height).
+Have vertical pins (standard ratio is 2:3).
 If you make horizontal pins, then your pin gets squished so people won’t see it.

 - Include captivating images.
 Pinterest is a visual search engine.
 People will be scrolling through hundreds of pins so have images that stand out.